 Captive breeding is the only way to maintain genetic variation and prevent complete extinction of this frog species.
 Zoos Victoria has been developing successful captive breeding techniques for the Southern Corroboree Frog since 2001 - an important contribution to the national Recovery Program.

-The Southern Corroboree Frog only occurs in montane and alpine environments in Kosciusko National Park, and is under threat from disease and climate change.
+The Southern Corroboree Frog only occurs in montane and alpine environments in Kosciuszko National Park, and is under threat from disease and climate change.
 A national Recovery Plan has been developed for this species.

 Zoos Victoria’s key roles in the Southern Corroboree Frog Recovery Program include: